 Neill Hall 222

-Claudia Giannini holds a degree in Modern Languages (with a Concentration in Translation and Interpreting) from the Universidad Central de Venezuela, as well as a Masters in Hispanic Linguistics from the University of Minnesota.
-She has taught language courses since 1989 at the Universidad Central de Venezuela, the University of Minnesota, and St. Olaf College.
-She has also taught translation courses at the University of Minnesota since 2001.
-Her main area of interest is the Philosophy of Language/Mind, and she is currently researching the linguistic, pragmatic, and philosophical challenges of machine translation.
-She has studied five languages in an academic setting and has worked as a translator for more than two decades; these experiences, combined with her work as a foreign language instructor, have inspired a particular interest in the way meaning is created and communicated through language, and the role subjectivity plays in the relationship between meaning and reality.
-As an educator she strives to communicate this interest to her students.
+Claudia Giannini holds a degree in Modern Languages from the Universidad Central de Venezuela, and a degree in Hispanic and Luso-Brazilian Literatures and Linguistics from the University of Minnesota.
+She has taught at the Universidad Central de Venezuela, St. Olaf College, and the University of Minnesota (where she still teaches translation courses).
+Her main area of interest is the connection between language and thought and how our knowledge of the world is mediated by language.
+She is currently researching the linguistic, pragmatic, and philosophical challenges of machine translation.
+She has studied five languages and has worked as a translator for more than two decades; these experiences, combined with her teaching career, have inspired a particular interest in the way meaning is created and communicated through language, and the role intersubjectivity plays in linguistic communication.